 Overtime, the only way to influence Google’s ranking is to, first and foremost, have a great product or service.
 Then follow Google’s guidelines and recommendations rigorously.
 This means, create a website filled with the most helpful, insightful information your customers look for related to the market niche your company serves.

 With the release of the fourth version of Google’s war on link spam, an upgrade to the company’s algorithm they are calling Penguin 2.0, the message is clear: Try to outsmart Google and you’ll likely be penalized in the future.

 There are dozens, make that hundreds, of things you can do to improve your site’s findability.
 Here are just five things you can do to make your site Pengiun 2.0-friendly:

-Recognizing the customers’ ultimate objective isn’t buying pots and pans but becoming better cooks, Williams-Sonoma elevated the role of customer media and content, making it a part of the brand’s core mission.
+Recognizing the customers’ ultimate objective isn’t to buy pots and pans but to become better cooks, Williams-Sonoma elevated the role of customer media and content, making it a part of the brand’s core mission.

 Here are three of our favorite ways they display their commitment to “helping customers become great cooks” in a way that adds value to the cookware they sell.
 (We could have added lots more.)

 The Sous-Chef-Series: Williams-Sonoma has partnered with The Tasting Table for a free weekly email and website series featuring the stories of up-and-coming chefs from around the U.S. Why we like it: Great stories and recipes are coupled with Williams-Sonoma cookware that’s related to the dish being shared.
 A great example of “content-enabled commerce.”

 While Rex Hammock was in Oxford, Mississipi earlier this week (see previous post), Mr. Magazine Samir Husni interviewed Rex and posted a couple of “Mr. Magazine Minutes”–Rex’s answers to a couple of questions.